 I often find that churches want to have their cake and eat it too.
 They want to give men the higher authority but not hold them accountable.
 They want women to submit to their husbands, but when there is mutual sin, it is usually the women that get the greater condemnation.I often find that churches want to have their cake and eat it too.
 They want to give men the higher authority but not hold them accountable.
 They want women to submit to their husbands, but when there is mutual sin, it is usually… Click To Tweet

 Let’s take abortion for example.
 Many Christians openly shame women who committed an act of abortion.
 Abortion is sin, of course, but I have found the church gives men a free pass when the topic of abortion is discussed.
 And yet, most acts of abortion are the a result of men that refused to be fathers.
 It is the result of a man freely engaging in sex — not wanting to commit to a marriage, not wanting to provide for a family.

 How many women that enter an abortion clinic are as desperate as Tamar?
-They don’t know how they are going to support a baby or themselves since clearly the baby’s father is not interested in doing so.
+They don’t know how they are going to support a baby since the baby’s father is clearly not interested in doing so.

 I do not condone men shaming.
 We all need grace.
 However, let’s give equal grace to women involved in “scandalous” situations.
 God certainly does and it is the example he sets here with Tamar.